ibm-cloud-docs/vpc/file_storage_vpc_mount_centos.md

        ```
        {: screen}

-       If you get a command not found error when you run `host` command, use `yum install bind-utils` to install it.
+       If you get a command not found error when you run `host` command, use `dnf install bind-utils` to install it.
        {: tip}

     2. Edit `/etc/hosts` and add an IP to the hostname entry.